 Ahmed is a poor orphan boy who lives with a travelling circus, working for cruel Madame Saleem, the circus-owner.
 But his life is changed when he finds a beautiful egg in the forest, and brings it back to the circus.
 From the egg hatches a child, a little girl called Aurelia, a child who, as she grows, sprouts soft feathers that turn into wings.
 But Madame Saleem keeps Aurelia in a cage, to be her top attraction at the circus, and never lets her out.
 Ahmed knows he must free Aurelia the Feather Girl from her cruel cage or she will die.
 One night he creeps into Madame Saleem’s caravan, takes the key to Aurelia’s cage and lets her fly free.
 Now Ahmed’s life becomes even harder, as the circus-owner takes revenge for losing her star attraction.
 But one night Aurelia comes to him in a dream and brings him a feather… and Ahmed begins to hope again.
 Dreams and memories are the key in this beautiful and fantastic tale of magic, enchantment and freedom from a master storyteller and illustrator of children’s books.

-In this is the story Eliza and a little mermaid became the most inseperable of friends . . .
+Have you ever seen a mermaid?
+Eliza has!
+And this is the bewitching tale of how she and a little mermaid became the most inseparable of friends …

 She is a friendly little creature but the Earth people don’t seem very welcoming at all.
 However, so far she has only met the BIG ones, the little ones are a different matter…